Brent Rivera

-Brent Rivera (born January 9, 1998) is an American social media personality and actor who first gained popularity on the now-defunct video hosting service Vine.
+Brent Austin Rivera (born January 9, 1998) is an American influencer and actor who first gained popularity on the now-defunct video hosting service Vine.
 He has large followings on Instagram, TikTok, and YouTube.

-Early and personal life
+Biography

-Brent Rivera was born on January 9, 1998, in Huntington Beach, California to John Rivera, a firefighter, and Laura Rivera, a teacher.
-He has three siblings.
-His sister Lexi is also a social media personality and appeared with him in the webseries Brobot.
-Rivera attended Huntington Beach High School, where he played varsity ice hockey.
+Brent Austin Rivera was born on January 9, 1998.
+He has Mexican and Italian ancestry, and is from Huntington Beach, California, where he still lives.
+Rivera's younger sister, Lexi, is also an influencer and appeared with him in the web series Brobot.
+He also has two older brothers.

-Career
+Rivera was interested in acting and auditioned for commercials and TV shows in seventh grade.
+He did not want to be under a producer's oversight, so he started posting on social media platforms such as Instagram, Snapchat and the now defunct Vine in his early teens.
+Rivera became a prominent Vine star.
+One selfie earned him 68 thousand likes; academic Alice Marwick wrote that since "Rivera looks like a celebrity, [...] on Instagram, he is treated as one."
+Because he lives close to Los Angeles, Rivera was able to attend high school and work meetings, something many teenage influencers could not do.

+Rivera's father, John, did not pay much attention to his social media until Rivera was recognized at a local hockey game by fans.

 Rivera is the co-founder and CEO of Amp Studios, a talent incubator and content group that in 2020 generated 10 billion social media views each month.
-His business partner is Matt Levine, who is also his manager.
-Their goal is to tap into media monetization and become "a Disney Channel for the digital generation."
-He also has a clothing line called Relatable and started a pop culture-centric podcast called So Relatable in 2021.
+He also started a pop culture-centric podcast called So Relatable in 2021.
 In 2015, he participated in Coca-Cola's #MakeItHappy campaign and worked with Hollister Co. in 2019 on their anti-bullying campaign.